TheRakib/todolistnode/README.md

 - Use gitignore on .env and node_modules.
 - Connect to MongoDB using mongoose.
 - Create branch develop, from which all other branches will start.

+- Do the Schema in models/todo.
+- Create todos file in routes.
+Will be single file with only get/  post, as I use controller-files for the actual functions.